drjenncash/SCSU-PAARE-python-intro-tutorials/README.md

 ## Finished Drafts
+* Data folder - This folder will include all data files needed for the tutorial in the finished drafts
 * Tutorial 01 - Jupyter Notebooks
    * The .HTML version can be viewed in any browser
    * The .ipynb version is the actual notebook
    * A video walkthrough can be found at https://youtu.be/dbAC9TO80FY?si=C9Wr8txNYQ9ZDIyq
 * Tutorial 02 - Basic Data Types
-* Tutorial 03 - Data Collection Tyoes
+* Tutorial 03 - Data Collection Types

 ## In Progress drafts
 * Tutorial 04 - Conditionals and Control Flow